 Getting Enough Sleep

-It’s easy to get too little sleep and often hard to change this habit but night is when your skin rebuilds so if your skin is looking fatigued, make sure it’s not you that’s actually tired.
-Similar to your morning alarm, set an alarm to tell you when to go to bed, avoid working on your computer or phone right before bed and get a night time ritual that helps you transition to sleep.
+It’s easy to get too little sleep and often hard to change this habit but getting enough sleep is how to improve skin texture.
+The night is when your skin rebuilds so if your skin is looking fatigued make sure it’s not you that’s actually tired.
+Similar to your morning alarm, set an alarm to tell you when to go to bed, avoid working on your computer or phone right before bed and get a nighttime ritual that helps you transition to sleep.

 End Bad Habits

 It probably goes without saying but smoking and excessive drinking never helped anyone’s complexion.
 Again, there’s no easy fix but if you’re serious about your overall health and well-being, take a second look at these habits and cut back or stop altogether.

 Try exfoliating once or twice a week and see if that helps smooth your face.
 Exfoliants gradually remove the rough top layers of skin to reveal smoother skin underneath.
 But don’t overdo it.
 They can also irritate your skin if done too intensively.
 If tubes and creams don’t seem to be working, microdermabrasion can take exfoliation to the next level.

 Invest in a good, high quality razor, lather and a shaving brush.
 Cheaply made plastic razors are asking for ingrown hairs, bumps, razor burn and all the rest.
 If you take your shaving ritual up a notch, you’ll find it’s not only an enjoyable morning ritual, but your face will appreciate it too and will help you improve skin texture.

 If you’re dealing with wrinkles or dry skin this is a no-brainer and will make your skin feel as well as look better immediately.
 However, even if you have oily or acne prone skin, you should still use a daily moisturizer.
 It smooths skin and protects it against wind, dry air and pollution.